fluentglobe/TalkiPy/docs/library/sys.rst

 .. data:: platform

-   The platform that MicroPython is running on.
+   The platform that CircuitPython is running on.
 For OS/RTOS ports, this is usually an identifier of the OS, e.g. ``"linux"``.
-For baremetal ports it is an identifier of a board, e.g. ``"pyboard"`` for the original MicroPython reference board.
+For baremetal ports it is an identifier of the chip on a board, e.g. ``"MicroChip SAMD51"``.
    It thus can be used to distinguish one board from another.
-   If you need to check whether your program runs on MicroPython (vs other Python implementation), use `sys.implementation` instead.
+   If you need to check whether your program runs on CircuitPython (vs other Python implementation), use `sys.implementation` instead.

 .. data:: stderr

-   Standard error `stream`.
+   Standard error ``stream``.

 .. data:: stdin

-   Standard input `stream`.
+   Standard input ``stream``.

 .. data:: stdout

-   Standard output `stream`.
+   Standard output ``stream``.

 .. data:: version